SayanAcharya2002/CurieoOA/README.md

    For each logtype a QueryHandler object is kept that is used to answer queries of that logtype.
 A python dict is utilized for this feature.
 Other than this, a global QueryHandler object is kept that stores the information of all the logs.
 This helps to answer queries of type 3.

 ## Complexity classes
-This ensures O(logn) search time for each query.
-On top of that, to find the correct range, upperbound and lowerbound functions are applied on the timestamps array.

-This too makes sure that the time complexity remains O(logn) for each query. [n=number of logs]
+1. Time Complexity
+   1. To service each query of type 3 and 4, upperbound or lowerbound functions are applied on the timestamps array which requires O(logn) time.
+Then calculation of the min/max requires O(1) time and mean calculation requires O(logn) time.
+Therefore, in total it requires O(logn) time. [n=number of entries of that logtype {worst case: total number of queries}]
+   2. To service query 2, it gives the pre-compiled globalAns value.
+Therefore, takes O(1) time.
+   3. To service query 1, it has to add the entry to the table which requires setting up the sparsetable correctly.
+Therefore, a total of logn entries need to be entered in the full table.
+This takes O(logn) time. [n=number of entries of that logtype {worst case: total number of queries}]

-Space complexity of this solution is O(nlogn) as the sparse table has to be stored.
+2. Space complexity: The space complexity of this solution is O(nlogn) as the sparse table has to be stored which has logn lists each having a maximum of n entries. [n=number of entries of that logtype {worst case: total number of queries}]

 ## Brief overview of the classes and functions